 Early Origins of the Bygerton family

-The surname Bygerton was first found in Cheshire, where they held a family seat from ancient times, long before the Norman Conquest
+The surname Bygerton was first found in Cheshire, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

 Important Dates for the Bygerton family

 This web page shows only a small excerpt of our Bygerton research.
 Another 142 words (10 lines of text) covering the years 1200, 1296, 1429, 1451, 1777, 1643 and 1693 are included under the topic Early Bygerton History in all our PDF Extended History products and printed products wherever possible.